 A great way to assure your organization is focused on building a culture of ethics and compliance is via security awareness training.
 Including compliance requirements and framework standards as part of your overall security awareness program can help employees better understand not only what your internal policies and processes are, but why those policies are critical for business operations, cybersecurity, and privacy.

-Any risk management program is going to require a huge amount of effort from the organization implementing it.
-With compliance risk management, there’s the extra burden of staying current with regulatory requirements and changes – a task that can be overwhelming on its own, let alone in conjunction with all the other activities associated with the risk management process.
+Any risk management program will require considerable effort from the organization implementing it.
+With compliance risk management, there’s the extra burden of staying current with regulatory requirements and changes.
+That task can be overwhelming on its own, let alone in conjunction with all the other activities associated with the risk management process.

 As your business grows, your compliance efforts will need to evolve alongside it.
-Risk management in any sense is a continuous process, as opposed to a one-time exercise.
+Risk management is a continuous process, as opposed to a one-time exercise.
 To determine whether your policies and procedures are effective, you’ll need to evaluate them on a regular basis.
-The best way to do this is by choosing a software solution that can help you continuously monitor your compliance efforts, and any changes to the regulatory environment.
+The best way to do this is by choosing a software solution that can help you continuously monitor your compliance efforts and any changes to the regulatory environment.

-Using automation, these tools can also help your organization cut down on the number of mundane tasks associated with the risk management process – tasks that are inevitably wasting your organization’s time and money if they’re not automated.
-In addition to eliminating these frustrations, automation can also give you greater insight into and control over your data.
+Using automation, these tools can also help your organization cut down on the number of mundane tasks associated with the risk management process – tasks that inevitably waste your organization’s time and money if they’re not automated.
+In addition to eliminating these frustrations, automation can also give you greater insight into, and control over, your data.

 Choosing a scalable and flexible compliance management tool can often make the difference between enhancing and impeding your company’s compliance management program.
 Fortunately, there are solutions designed to help.